-It should also be noted that there are approximately 20% of patients with clinically evident POH in whom we have not yet found a damaged copy (mutation) in the GNAS1 gene.
+It should also be noted that we have not yet found a damaged copy (mutation) of the GNAS1 gene in about one third of examined patients with clinically evident POH.
 This could mean that the genetic cause of POH in these affected individuals and families is in a regulatory portion of the GNAS1 gene that we have not yet examined.
 The regulatory regions of a gene are enormous in size and therefore more difficult to study and to pinpoint changes.
 It is also possible that the mutation exists in a completely different gene involved in the same bone formation pathway, and continued studies are needed to examine this possibility.
 Nevertheless, the tremendous knowledge we are gaining about the genetic and molecular basis of POH is providing important clues that will eventually enable us to solve these puzzles.

 At the present time, we are investigating the GNAS1 gene in all known patients with POH in order to develop a comprehensive understanding of the range of alterations in this gene that can cause POH.
-We will also study the GNAS1 gene in family members of POH patients in order to more fully understand the inheritance pattern of the GNAS1 gene -- necessary information for comprehending the expression and regulation of the GNAS1 gene.
-We have already initiated studies to examine the expression levels and functional activity of the mRNA and protein products of the GNAS1 gene in POH.
-Understanding the effects that reduced GNAS1 gene activity has on the functions of cells is critical to determining why mutations in this gene lead to the extensive bone that forms in POH patients and to determining how we can correct the effects of the misfunction of this gene.
+We are also examining the GNAS1 gene in family members of POH patients in order to more fully understand the inheritance pattern of the GNAS1 gene - necessary information for comprehending the expression and regulation of the GNAS1 gene.
+Understanding the effects that reduced GNAS1 gene activity has on the functions of cells is critical to determining why mutations in this gene lead to the extensive bone that forms in POH patients and to determining how we can correct the effects of altered functioning of this gene.

 The discovery of the POH gene is an extremely important development in bone biology and of paramount importance for understanding the earliest cellular and molecular pathways in bone formation.
+This discovery was published in the New England Journal of Medicine in January 2002.

 Identification of the gene that causes POH has profound implications for developing treatments for patients with POH and also for many more common diseases of bone formation.
-We have completed our initial set of mutational studies on POH patients, and are in the process of describing this important discovery in the peer-reviewed scientific and medical literature.